 Although Lyme disease is technically curable, there are massive risks from contracting it in the first place.
 Left untreated, Lyme disease can spread to vital organs, the joints, and even your nervous system.

 One of the scariest characteristics of Lyme disease is even after being “cured” you may experience symptoms that persist for longer than 6 months!
 This condition is called Post Treatment Lyme Disease Syndrome, and like all chronic conditions, it can throw a wrench into your way of life.
 Such horrible conditions make it clear why you need to take tick control measures before you receive a bite.
 Indeed, year-round protection is the best way to make sure you minimize your exposure to these dastardly insects.
 Fortunately, you have some great options for tick defense.
-From our classic border protection spray, which can dramatically reduce tick populations on your property, to our all-natural tick protection spray that uses essential oils to control ticks, Mosquito Squad has you covered.
+From our classic border protection mist, which can dramatically reduce tick populations on your property, to our all-natural tick protection mist that uses essential oils to control ticks, Mosquito Squad has you covered.
 We are the answer to your google query: Lyme disease Westchester, and we are excited to help you tackle the ticks on your property!